METALS-Zinc, copper gain on short-covering amid optimism on China

 * ZINC SHORTS: Zinc had the second-largest speculative short position on the LME, accounting for 21 percent of open interest at Friday’s close, according to estimates by Marex Spectron.

-* COPPER ESCONDIDA: LME copper gained 0.5 percent to $6,164 a tonne, with gains tempered after BHP formally requested government mediation at its Escondida copper mine in Chile, the world’s largest, prompting the union to postpone the start of a planned strike.
+* COPPER ESCONDIDA: LME copper traded 0.5 percent higher at $6,165 a tonne in official rings, with gains tempered after BHP formally requested government mediation at its Escondida copper mine in Chile, the world’s largest, prompting the union to postpone the start of a planned strike.

-* ALUMINIUM STOCKS: LME aluminium increased 0.7 percent to $2,058 a tonne.
+* ALUMINIUM STOCKS: LME aluminium increased 0.5 percent to trade at $2,053 a tonne in official business.
 LME on-warrant inventories - those not earmarked for delivery - fell to the lowest level since September 2007, LME data showed on Tuesday.
 MALSTX-TOTAL

-* NICKEL: LME nickel rose 1 percent to $13,825 per tonne and Shanghai nickel climbed 2.1 percent, supported by a rally in Chinese steel prices to their strongest since April 2012 amid production curbs.
+* NICKEL: LME nickel, untraded in official rings, was bid up 1 percent to $13,825 per tonne, supported by a rally in Chinese steel prices to their strongest since April 2012 amid production curbs.

-* DOLLAR: Metals were supported by a weaker dollar index , which slipped 0.3 percent.
+* DOLLAR: Metals were supported by a weaker dollar index , which slipped 0.3 percent, its biggest drop in a week.

-Reporting by Eric Onstad; Editing by Dale Hudson
+Reporting by Eric Onstad; Editing by Dale Hudson and Mark Potter